Valikahn/TryHackMe-Jr-Penetration-Tester/jump_challange.md

 >
 > **Please note:** The IP addresses shown in this write-up were allocated during the TryHackMe lab, with the attack performed from my own Kali Linux VM using OpenVPN connected to the TryHackMe Paris VPN server.
 >
-> **License:** Unless otherwise stated, all writeups and documentation in this repository are licensed under CC BY 4.0.
-Any scripts or code snippets are provided under the MIT Licence.
+> **License:** Unless otherwise stated, all write-ups and documentation in this repository are licensed under [CC BY 4.0](https://creativecommons.org/licenses/by/4.0/).
+Any original scripts or code snippets are provided under the [MIT Licence](https://opensource.org/license/mit).
 >
 ## Lab Summary